TehMuffinMoo/ibPS/README.md

 ```
 # Most Get-* cmdlets implement a -Strict parameter which applies strict name checking.
 Where possible, the default is to perform wildcard lookups on submitted parameters.

-Query-CSP -Method GET/POST/PUT/PATCH/DELETE -Uri URI -Data JSON
-  This is a core function for interacting with the REST API of CSP

-Query-NIOS -Method GET/POST/PUT/PATCH/DELETE -Uri URI -Data JSON
-  This is a core function for interacting with the REST API of NIOS

 Store-B1APIKey -APIKey "longapikeystringgoeshere" -Persist
   Stores API Key for BloxOne within environment variables.
 Using -Persist will persist those credentials for that user on that machine.